 Its efficiency rating is 100 CFM/Watt which will save you money on your energy bills in the long term.
 Operating the fan is very simple with a 3 speed pull chain.
 In a transitional style, this fan also offers optional light fixtures to amplify your décor at your preferred color temperature.

 Monte Carlo has served for decades now paving way to innovative designs.
 Their fans are made to last for generations just like the Cyclone ceiling model.
 With little maintenance and better efficiency, this fan is a sure hit.

 A Ceiling Fan Buyer’s Guide: Everything To Know When Buying a Garage Ceiling Fan.

 We have a deep love for ceiling fans and live to help others understand these products as well as we do.
 That is why we took the time to write a garage ceiling fan buyers’ guide.

 Buying a garage ceiling fan for the first time can be overwhelming.
 There are many options for fans and each fan has different styles, sizes, functionality, blades, and installation steps.

-Also, what you do in your garage (park a car, auto maintenance, removal of fumes, etc) will impact the size, power, and type of fan you should buy.
+Also, what you do in your garage (park a car, hobbies like rebuilding cars or using the space as a golf simulator, etc) will impact the size, power, and type of fan you should buy.
 We will cover these in the sections to come.